AwakenedSoul444/CodeFellows_CyberSec_Coding/README.md

 I would work on scripts in bash, powershell, and python to be honest.
 I really enjoyed them all regardless of the challenge it brought.
 I plan on learning more about these languages for automation.
 I would like to seamlessly create multiple SSH instances and be able to create VPNs as well to connect across all OS platforms.
-Improving language understanding will also improve the rate at which I can create scripts, so I'll be working on this for sure.
+Improving language understanding will also improve the rate at which I can create scripts, so I'll be working on this.